-A couple in Ohio would pay double the monthly rate for the same Silver health plan than a single person would, or $981 on average, assuming both people are 40 years old.
-However, adding a child under the age of 15 would only increase the monthly health insurance rate by an average of $293, meaning a family of three would pay $1,274 for a health plan.
+A couple in Ohio would pay double the monthly rate of a single person for a Silver health plan, or $1,027 on average, assuming both people are 40 years old.
+However, adding a child under the age of 15 would only increase the monthly health insurance rate by an average of $307, meaning a family of three would pay $1,334 for a health plan.

 Adults are assumed to be 40 years old.
-Sample rates are based on the average cost for a Silver plan in Ohio.
+Children are assumed to be under 15.
+Sample rates are based on the average monthly cost for a Silver plan in Ohio.

 Frequently asked questions